 Watch the video to learn how to keep a computer healthy.

 When dealing with computers, dust isn't just unattractive—it can potentially destroy parts of your computer.
 By cleaning your computer regularly, you can help to keep it working properly and avoid expensive repairs.

 Cleaning the keyboard

 A dirty keyboard doesn't look nice and can cause your keyboard to not work properly.
-Dust, food, liquid, or other particles can get stuck underneath the keys, which can cause them not to work.
+Dust, food, liquid, and other particles can get stuck underneath the keys, which can prevent them from working properly.
 Check your owner's manual to see if the manufacturer has provided you with instructions for your specific keyboard.
-If so, you should follow them.
-If not, the following steps are basic cleaning tips that will help you keep your keyboard clean:
+If so, follow them.
+If not, the following steps are basic cleaning tips that can help keep your keyboard clean:

 - Unplug the keyboard from the USB or PS/2 port.
 If the keyboard is plugged into the PS/2 port, you will need to shut down the computer before unplugging it.

 - Turn the keyboard upside down, and gently shake it to remove dirt and dust.